ZaharBozhok/zzck.dev/_posts/2021-07-08-c++-struct-alignment.markdown

 <br>
 So in this particular case 3 objects of `struct B` fits to 48 bytes, while only 2 objects of `struct A` fits to the same 48 bytes.
 Quite good optimization for a large amount of objects.<br>

-As a rule of thumb place fields in decreasing order to git rid of extra padding.<br>
+As a rule of thumb place fields in decreasing order to get rid of extra padding.<br>

 You can force your compiler not to align data, but then the processor will have to perform more instructions to access not aligned fields (by combining first part from first word and second part from the second word).<br><br>
 **P.S.** If you want to get an alignment of your structure here is an example: